 You can help save abused, abandoned and injured animals in Scotland by making a monthly donation to the Scottish SPCA

-The Scottish SPCA is calling on the Scottish Government to introduce legislation to govern all animal rescue shelters.
+The Scottish SPCA has welcomed the Scottish Government's plans to introduce legislation to govern all animal rescue shelters.

 It is our belief that all animal rescue shelters should be licensed and recent court cases show that the need for this is more prevalent than ever before.